 Nic

 Nic is an avid real estate investor who partners with her husband on hotel syndications.
-Prior to hotels, Nic owned apartment complexes and single-family homes.
+Prior to hotels, she owned apartment complexes and single-family homes.
 Her insider expertise makes her the ideal resource for those seeking to grow their income via property investments.